l7mp/learning-go/99-labs/07-service-mesh/README.md

    export PATH=${ISTIO_DIR}/bin:${PATH}
    ```

-   Check that `istioctl` works fine; if yes, you should see some version info dumped by `istioctl` to the console.
+   Check that `istioctl` works fine; if yes, you should see some version info dumped by `istioctl` to the console:

    ```shell
    istioctl version
    ```

-   You can enable `istioctl` bash autocompletion in the current shell using the below
+   You can enable `istioctl` bash autocompletion in the current shell using the below:

    ```shell
    source <(istioctl completion bash)